devlooped/moq/README.md

 See our [Quickstart](https://github.com/Moq/moq4/wiki/Quickstart) examples to get a feeling of the extremely simple API and install from [NuGet](http://nuget.org/packages/moq).

 Read about the announcement at [kzu's blog](https://web.archive.org/web/20201130233544/http://blogs.clariusconsulting.net/kzu/linq-to-mock-moq-is-born/).
 Get some background on [the state of mock libraries from Scott Hanselman](http://www.hanselman.com/blog/MoqLinqLambdasAndPredicatesAppliedToMockObjects.aspx).

+In-depth documentation is being added to the [documentation website](https://www.moqthis.com/moq4/).

 ## Who?